 Affordable housing shouldn’t only be inexpensive, however.
 All housing, regardless of cost, should meet some basic standards of livability.

 It should be:

-- Decent.
-That means in good repair – no peeling paint or crumbling plaster, plumbing and wiring that works, unbroken windows that open and close, sturdy stairs and railings, etc. In the case of multi-unit buildings, it should also mean regular maintenance: clean hallways, no garbage, no graffiti, shoveled walks in winter, etc.
+- Decent, in good repair: no peeling paint or crumbling plaster, functioning plumbing and wiring, operational windows that open and close, sturdy stairs and railings, etc. In the case of multi-unit buildings, it should also mean regular maintenance: clean hallways, no garbage, no graffiti, and shoveled walks in winter, etc.

 - Big enough for the number of people that live there.

 - Free of hazardous materials – asbestos, formaldehyde, substances high in volatile organic compounds (VOC’s: toxic chemicals given off by many paint products and solvents, cleaners, glues), lead paint, etc. – and other threats to health.